Frusadev/Arith/README.md

 # ARITH

-Arith is a simple interpreter for a pascal-like language.
+Arith is an interpreter for a simple programming language.
 It's built in Nim for efficiency and simplicity.

 ## How to install nim?